 Nutrition is relatively easy.
 Most Border Beagles can do well on traditional dry dog food that’s grain-free, or train inclusive.
 Dry dog food options like Nutro’s kibbles will do well, and American Journey has a well-rounded selection.
 American Journey’s food options allow you to manage by your dog’s weight instead of by formula.

 As with most medium-sized dogs, you’ll be looking at anywhere from 2.5 to 3.5 cups per day depending on your dog’s activity level and overall health.
 Border Beagles are not known for having sensitive stomachs, so starting them on a grain inclusive food is likely the best route, especially for your wallet.
 If you find your pup doesn’t do well with grain, you can always move to a grain-free recipe.

-There’s no way around.
+There’s no way around it.
 Any breed that’s mixed with a Border Collie is likely going to need more grooming than a normal short-haired breed.
 Borders have long hair, and they are double coated, meaning they will shed profusely at least twice per year.
 This means you’ll want to use a shedding tool to keep their hair down, and you’ll want to use a dog shampoo that prevents shedding in order to keep hair under control.
-Brushing 3 times per week is recommended, with a high-quality dog brush.
+Brushing three times per week is recommended, with a high-quality dog brush.

 Puppies & Breeders

 Border Beagle puppies usually start at around $700 and can go north of that figure depending on the parents.
 Any puppy that is listed for cheaper than that should be brought into question.
 If they sell for less, it’s likely a backyard or weekend breeder.
 This means the parent pups may not have registered papers or health certs.